top of page

 What a wonderful world we live in.
 I draw inspiration from my traveling across America, to our National Parks and protected spaces.
 I take photographs of people, flora and fauna.
 I show the beauty around us invoking memories of places we have been but have forgotten.

-My paintings come from my heart, with a driving desire to help others see the beauty in the everyday surroundings we live in, and to create a feeling of calm and peacefulness that is sometimes hard to find these days.
+My paintings come from my heart, with a desire to help others see beauty in the everyday surroundings we live in, and to create a feeling of calm and peacefulness that is sometimes hard to find these days.
 I am currently working on a more contemporary style of painting, opening myself up to a more expressive style of art.
 Whether traditional or contemporary, the images I share are my best efforts to embody the beauty of our world.

 bottom of page